 When visiting Barbados, You can easily visit the historic sites above by taking guided tours around Bridgetown.
 It’s a great way to see the island and learn about its culture, history, and famous landmarks from the locals.
 Our bus tour of Barbados was very educational, and the driver knew all the right spots for great vacation photos.

 If you’re looking for more freedom on where you go but still enjoy learning about Barbados’ culture and history, then hiring a taxi driver is another option.
 There are many companies to choose from, and the drivers generally seek out tourists to work with for a day.
 Our first experience with this touring technique was in Barbados, and we had an amazingly positive experience.

 Before You Go

-Here are some items that you will find useful for your trip to visit Barbados, and relieve your winter blues.
+Here are some useful items for your trip to visit Barbados.

 Whenever you are visiting a new and unknown place, one of the best investments that you can make is a travel guide.
 This guide will give you in-depth and detailed information on the island of Barbados.

 To get your mind in the setting of a beautiful island getaway, take some time to read a book set in the area.
 This will help you relax on your journey from a cold winter to a warm and inviting tropical island.
 The Caribbean book by James A. Michener transports readers into the long journey of island history and tells a beautiful story that weaves the intricate history into the lives of each era.

 One of the best experiences any traveler can have when visiting Barbados is exploring its stunningly beautiful beaches.
 The soft white sands and crystal clear waters are perfect for lounging around in the sun, swimming, snorkeling, or surfing.
 For adventure seekers, there are plenty of activities to keep you busy such as kiteboarding, stand-up paddle boarding, and kayaking.